jsreport/jsreport/README.md

 You can find documentation for adapting this jsreport distribution using nodejs and also information for integrating it into an existing nodejs application in the article [adapting jsreport](https://jsreport.net/learn/adapting-jsreport).

-This distribution includes many extensions like jsreport studio you may not need.
-To start from the ground see repository [jsreport-core](https://github.com/jsreport/jsreport-core).
+The official jsreport distribution wires the most popular extensions into the ready-to-use package.
+However, if you are skilled, you are free to start from the ground using [jsreport-core](https://github.com/jsreport/jsreport/tree/master/packages/jsreport-core).

-## Development with monorepo
+## Development
 We use [yarn](https://yarnpkg.com/) to manage the monorepo.
 The basic workflow is the following
 ```sh
 git clone https://github.com/jsreport/jsreport
 yarn install